Black Belt Prairie Restoration Initiative

 Prairies and other early successional grasslands provide critically important habitat for many species of upland game, such as rabbits and bobwhites, as well as grasslands songbirds, such as the Dickcissel, Eastern Meadowlark, and Grasshopper Sparrow.
 Additionally, prairie grasslands in the Black Belt Region have outstanding biological diversity, hosting more than 400 species of plants and several thousand species of invertebrates.

-In 2004, Wildlife Mississippi, in cooperation with the MDWFP and
+In 2004, Wildlife Mississippi, in cooperation with the MDWFP and other state and

 federal partners, began the Black Belt Prairie Restoration Initiative which sought to restore, enhance and protect native prairie habitat within the Black Belt Prairie Region of Mississippi and Alabama.
 To date, approximately 10,000 acres have been restored and or enhanced under the Initiative with several more projects currently underway.
 In 2010, the Initiative was granted a conservation practice in the Conservation Reserve Program to provide financial incentives for landowners to restore prairie grasslands on marginal crop lands in the Black Belt.
 Restoration efforts are constantly evolving based on information gained in the field and through research projects.

 For more information about restoring prairies or managing early successional habitat or your property contact the following: